jaideep777/Flare/README.md

 This library provides the following features:

-1) Gridded Variables - Objects of this class include storage for gridded data along with meta-data, such as lat-lon arrays and time.
+* Gridded Variables - Objects of this class include storage for gridded data along with meta-data, such as lat-lon arrays and time.
 This library also provides operators on gVars such as addition, multiplication etc.

-2) netCDF input/output streans - These are data streams that can read and write to netcdf files in just one or two commands, automatically handling data distributed over multiple files and interpolation of data into the desired grid.
+* NetCDF input/output streams - These are data streams that can read from and write to netcdf files, automatically handling data distributed over multiple files and interpolation of data into the desired grid.

+* 2D Regridding (linear interpolation, coarse-graining),
+masking functions

+* Time arithmatic, vector arithmatic utilities

+* Initializer class - To quickly read configuration files to initialize model variables

+* GPU-accelerated Turbulence Engine - A synthetic turbulence generator to create spatial heterogeneity and simulate fluid flow

+* GPU-accelerated logistic resource dynamics - A spatial diffusible resource that grows at a logistic growth rate

-3) GPU-accelerated versions of functions.
+* GPU-accelerated versions of grid functions.
 Currently, the trend function has a GPU version.
 Other functions are under development.

-Spatial models with NetCDF can be quickly and easily written using FLARE.

 # Installation

 You must have the NetCDF-C++ legacy version (v4.2) installed before you proceed with installation.
 You will also need the CUDA toolkit.
-Please edit the paths to these libraries in the Makefile and type

 ```
-make
+mkdir builddir lib
+make LIBPATH="-L/path/to/netcdf-cxx-legacy/lib -L/path/to/cuda/lib64" INCPATH="-I/path/to/netcdf-cxx-legacy/include -I/path/to/netcdf-c/include -I/path/to/cuda/include"
 ```
+then copy the libs folder to desired location

 # Acknowledgement